|

 a sports radio program for the school on the Saturday after her

+death.
 Lauren died unexpectedly, doing what she loved, playing

 soccer in the beautiful fall foliage of New England, surrounded